Last Updated: 10/19/2023

 OneDrive Phishing attacks are typically email-based and often pretend to be from Microsoft.
 They ask victims to provide their user ID and password.
 If a user follows the instructions, the attackers will likely gain access to the victims OneDrive account, which means that potentially sensitive information and documents will be accessible to the attacker.
 This article serves as an awareness alert for this increasingly common phishing scam that may trick you into providing your OneDrive login credentials, among other information.

-Want to Keep Your Business Protected?
+Need to Learn More How to Keep Your Business Protected?

 What is OneDrive?